How to become a foster or adoptive parent in Virginia

 How do I Become a Foster Parent?

 The foster care system desperately needs loving, caring, and safe individuals to become foster parents.
-There were 5500 children in Virginia Department of Social Services(VDSS) foster care in 2021.
-This number is projected to go up by 1000 kids by next year.
-These children are looking for a nurturing home that you can provide.
+There were 5,500 children in the Virginia Department of Social Services (VDSS) foster care in 2025.
+These children are seeking a nurturing home that you can offer.

 Foster children have been through trauma.
 They've been removed from their birth parents due to abuse or neglect.
 This can lead to a high level of post-traumatic stress in children and youth, similar to a soldier returning from a combat zone.
 Though the process of foster care and adoption can be challenging, you will help these children heal their fragile and broken hearts.